pec017/clubcms/README.md

 ClubCMS
 =======

-A small Club CMS using codeigniter
+A CMS using codeigniter for my club